zivl/react-workshop/handout/04-flux-overview.md

 **Dispatcher** is a single mechanism which controls the data flow in a **Flux** application.
 It ensures that no more than one action is dispatched to the **Store** in a specific order (synchronously).
 It provides a `waitFor` method to ensures that the actions happen in the order in which they come in.

 ### Store
 The **Stores** bring all the other Flux components together.
-They contain the application logic and keep its **state**.
+They contain the application logic and the **state**.
-Also, **stores** listen for actions from the **dispatcher**, in order to get notified and to update the state.
+Also, **stores** listen for actions from the **dispatcher**, in order to get notified about when to update the state.
 So when an action triggers a state change, the stores broadcast an event to all the view components that are listening.
 When that happens the view components update themselves.